Node.js Gulp is super useful! It's not just for programming, it's also a companion for HTML coding

 There are two types:

-It's essentially a tool for automating time-consuming tasks, so this time we'll use gulp to automatically compile SCSS and place the compiled CSS in a specified path.
+In short, it's a tool to automate time-consuming tasks, so this time we'll have gulp automatically compile SCSS and place the compiled CSS in a specified path.

 From here on, you will work from the command prompt or PowerShell